-HAZY: Used to describe a wine that has small amounts of visible matter.
+HAZY: Used to describe a wine with small amounts of visible matter.
 A good quality if a wine is unfined and unfiltered.

-HEARTY: Used to describe the full, warm, sometimes rustic qualities found in red wines with high alcohol.
+HEARTY: Used to describe the full, warm, sometimes rustic qualities of red wines with high alcohol.

 HEADY: Used to describe high-alcohol wines.

 HOLLOW: Lacking in flavor.
-Describes a wine that has a first taste and a short finish, and lacks depth at mid-palate.
+It describes a wine with a short finish and lacks depth at mid-palate.

-HOT: High alcohol, unbalanced wines that tend to burn with “heat” on the finish are called hot.
+HOT: High alcohol, unbalanced wines that burn with “heat” on the finish are called hot.
 Acceptable in Port-style wines.

 JEROBOAM: An oversized bottle holding the equivalent of six bottles.
 In Champagne, a jeroboam holds four bottles.